 Day 2: Brighton

-The following morning, take the train south from London to Brighton for the day.
-Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour and 15 minutes.
+The following morning, head south of London on a day trip to Brighton.
+Multiple trains run between the two cities every hour, departing from London Bridge, Blackfriars and Victoria stations and taking around 1 hour 15 minutes.
 Brighton is full of character, mixing together a traditional seaside resort with a big LGBTQ and alternative population.

 Day 3: London > Bristol